okuRaku/esrcviz/README.md

 # esrcviz - Gource visualization of ESRC tend/sow history

 Input is a csv file provided.
 This script will translate that csv into a [log file](https://github.com/acaudwell/Gource/wiki/Custom-Log-Format) that Gource can parse and visualize.
+This tool was used in the production of [this video.](https://www.youtube.com/watch?v=oPeKIaOv_7o)

 Input format sample:
 ```csv